 Job applicants.
-If you apply for a position listed on our careers page using the available webform on our Site, you may submit certain information, including your first and last name, email address, resume, cover letter, address, cell phone, your employment history, your education and training, names and contact information for references, and your military service information, if applicable.
+If you apply for a position listed on our careers page using the available web form on our Site, you may submit certain information, including your first and last name, email address, resume, cover letter, address, cell phone, your employment history, your education and training, names and contact information for references and your military service information, if applicable.
 If you provide us with references, you confirm that you have permission from that reference to provide us with their contact information and for us to contact them.

 Other Interactions.
 On our Sites, we provide addresses for our offices, a phone number for you to reach us on the phone, and multiple email addresses.
-Depending on the form and substance of the interaction, you may provide us personal information, including, but not limited to your name, phone number, email address, address, company name, and financial information.
+Depending on the form and substance of the interaction, you may provide us with personal information, including, but not limited to your name, phone number, email address, address, company name, and financial information.

 Whenever you visit or interact with our Sites, we, as well as our service providers, may use assorted technologies that automatically or passively collect information about how our Sites are accessed and used.
 We refer to this information as “traffic data.”
-Traffic data may include browser type, device type used to access the Sites (i.e., computer or mobile device), unique number assigned to identify such device, operating system, application version, click path taken through our Sites, your use of features on our Sites, and other usage information.
+Traffic data may include browser type, device type used to access the Sites (i.e., computer or mobile device), the unique number assigned to identify the device, operating system, application version, click path taken through our Sites, your use of features on our Sites and other usage information.
 We collect information about searches and the information you download or access.
 This information helps us manage, improve and customize our Sites.
 Traffic data is generally non-identifying, but if we associate it with you as an identifiable person, we will treat it as personal information.

 A cookie is a text file that is placed on your hard disk by a web page server.
 Cookies are uniquely assigned to you, and can only be read by a web server in the domain that issued the cookie to you.
 One of the primary purposes of cookies is to provide a convenience feature to save you time.
 The purpose of a cookie is to tell the web server that you have returned to a specific page.
 This simplifies the process of recording your personal information, such as billing addresses, shipping addresses, and so on.
 When you return to the same Site page, the information you previously provided can be retrieved, so you can easily use the features that you customized.